Obifang/Gamestm/README.md

 # Gamestm
 Project for PHP inc. - Group GamesTM

+19/04/2017

+Add sale now works, it's a little janky, but it serves it's purpose

+SEARCH SALE NEEDS TO BE MADE MORE USEFUL

+EDIT SALE DOES NOT WORK

+STILL NEED VALIDATION EVERYWHERE

 18/04/2017

 Database now supports sales, for more info look at "SQL Data.sql"